mrcrmn/docc/content/docs/settings.md

 ## Next and Previous Navigation

-If you scroll to the bottom of the page, you will notice some buttons which link to the previous pages in these docs.
-These are also not automatically generated but configured in the frontmatter of your markdown file like this:
+If you scroll to the bottom of the page, you will notice some buttons that link to other pages in these docs.
+These are also not automatically generated, but configured in the frontmatter of your Markdown file like this:

 ```md
 prev: '/docs/previous-link/'
 next: '/docs/next-link/'
 ```

-Just like the sidebar, you only need to specify the link to the page and the title will be fetched via a graphql query.
+Just like the sidebar, you only need to specify the link to the page and the title will be fetched via a GraphQL query.

 ## Navigation

 The standard navigation on the top left is defined in the `gridsome.config.js` file.
 The configuration is very simple.
-It just needs a `settings > nav` property which takes a `links` property that defines every link that should be displayed at the top.
+It just needs a `settings > nav` property, which takes a `links` property that defines each link that should be displayed at the top.

 ```js
 module.exports = {